marijnh/Eloquent-JavaScript/18_http.md

 {{index "game of life (exercise)", "artificial life", "Conway's Game of Life"}}

-Conway's Game of Life is a simple ((simulation)) that creates artificial "life" on a ((grid)), each cell of which is either live or not.
+Conway's Game of Life is a simple ((simulation)) that creates artificial "life" on a ((grid)), each cell of which is either alive or not.
 Each ((generation)) (turn), the following rules are applied:

 * Any live ((cell)) with fewer than two or more than three live